dell/omnia/docs/source/SecurityConfigGuide/ProductSubsystemSecurity.rst

     2. LDAP (ldap_bind_username, ldap_bind_password)

-After the installation of Omnia is initialized, these files are encrypted using Ansible Vault and are hidden from external visibility and access.
+Once Omnia is invoked, these files are validated and encrypted using Ansible Vault.
+They are hidden from external visibility and access.

 Authentication to external systems
 ==================================